ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Experiments

-\textbf{Evaluation Metrics.} As the main quantitative measure of scene quality, we use our introduced Voxelization-Based Loss (VBL) (see Section \ref{chap:lay-viol}).
-We follow previous work \cite{paschalidou2021atiss, lin2024instructscene, hu2024mixed} and render a top-down projection for each scene, computing Fréchet Inception Distance (FID) \cite{heusel2017gans}, $\text{FID}_{\text{CLIP}}$ \cite{kynkaanniemirole}, and Kernel Inception Distance (KID) \cite{binkowski2018demystifying} between the train split and the set of generated scenes.
-For train splits, we compute a set of $\text{min}(N, 5000)$ renderings for full scenes and single instructions (partial scenes) respectively.
-We also report Prompt Matching Score (PMS) as a metric measuring how many words $w_j$ from the prompt $p_i$ are captured via the description $d_i$ of the \textit{sampled} 3D asset:

-Higher recall indicates better prompt matching, directly measuring instruction-following capabilities.
-For ours, we use the postfixes `/B', `/L', and `/A' to denote the training set for SG-LLM, and denote with $\text{ReSpace/A}^{\dagger}$ the model with an additional preference alignment stage.
+\paragraph{Evaluation Metrics.} We use our introduced Voxelization-Based Loss (VBL) (see Section \ref{chap:lay-viol}) as the main evaluation metric, and follow previous work \cite{paschalidou2021atiss, lin2024instructscene, hu2024mixed} by rendering a top-down projection for each scene, computing Fréchet Inception Distance (FID) \cite{heusel2017gans}, $\text{FID}_{\text{CLIP}}$ \cite{kynkaanniemirole}, and Kernel Inception Distance (KID) \cite{binkowski2018demystifying} between the train split and generated scenes.
+For train split scenes, we compute a set of $\text{min}(N, 5000)$ renderings for instructions (partial scenes) and full scenes respectively.
+We also report Prompt Matching Score (PMS) to measure how many words $w_j$ from the prompt $p_i$ are captured via the description $d_i$ of the \textit{sampled} 3D asset: $\text{PMS}(p_i, d_i) = \frac{1}{|p_i|} \sum_{w_j \in p_i} \mathbbm{1}_{w_j \in d_i}$, with higher recall indicating better instruction-following capabilities.
+We use the postfixes `/B', `/L', and `/A' to denote the training room split for SG-LLM, and denote with $\text{ReSpace/A}^{\dagger}$ the model with additional preference alignment (details in \ref{supp:rlvr}).